 How to Reach Gurdaspur

 There are plenty of buses plying from Amritsar.
 It is just about roughly 2 hrs to reach by bus as the bus stops at multiple villages and goes slowly.
-Even if not a direct bus, catch a bus to Batala and you will find connecting bus to Gurdaspur.
+Even if not a direct bus, catch a bus to Batala and you will find a connecting bus to Gurdaspur.
 You can also visit Pathankot from here.

 PIN it for Later Read